Aider-AI/aider/website/docs/usage.md

 If you add a bunch of unrelated files, the LLM can get overwhelmed and confused (and it costs more tokens).
 Aider will automatically
-share snippets from other, related files with the LLM so it can [understand the rest of your code base](https://aider.chat/docs/repomap.html).
+share snippets from related files with the LLM so it can [understand the rest of your code base](https://aider.chat/docs/repomap.html).

 You can also just launch aider anywhere in a git repo without naming files.
 You can then add and remove files in the chat with the `/add` and `/drop` [chat commands](/docs/commands.html).
-If you or the LLM mention any of the repo filenames, aider will ask if you'd like to add them to the chat.

 See info about how to [connect to LLMs](/docs/llms.html) for information on telling aider which model to use.